 Russ: At what point did you start creating collateral at Segment?
 Do you have any advice for when companies should look at creating collateral for their sales team?

 Diana: For a long time, we focused on our self-service customers and small businesses.
 That meant we weren’t as focused on providing the sales team with a robust library of collateral.
 Recently, our focus has changed and so has the content that we create.
 We’re now more focused on giving the sales team a library of core collateral to address common scenarios that come up in our sales process.

 When we first shifted over to a sales focus, the most important thing was case studies.
 Case studies are the first thing you need, always.
+(See 150+ examples of case studies from the top companies here).
 They’re a good place to start.
 However, case studies can become very big projects.
 If you start out trying to create case studies for every product, buyer type, and industry, it can get out of control.
 You don’t need to create a multitude of case studies when starting out.
 You just need a few targeted at your ideal customer for your sales team to use.